MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-app-notification.md

 ### Proactive notifications

-Informs users about news, events, requests, and reminders that require users’ immediate attention or specific actions. <br> If you need to send notifications that are proactive, attention-grabbing alert, announcements, reminders, and action-needed requests, **Activity notifications** is the recommended framework.
+Informs users about news, events, requests, and reminders that require users’ immediate attention or specific actions. <br><br> If you need to send notifications that are proactive, attention-grabbing alert, announcements, reminders, and action-needed requests, **Activity notifications** is the recommended framework.

    :::column-end:::